fbpx

 This year Mississippi election commissioners โ€“ Reeves, Watson and Fitch โ€“ are arguing the Joe Biden administration has exceeded its constitutional authority by instructing federal agencies to develop strategies to improve voter participation and work with states to make voter registration easier in some locations, like military recruitment offices.

-โ€œWe fully encouraging voter registration and promoting an engaged electorate,โ€ Fitch said in a release. โ€œBut putting the full weight of the Oval Office behind an effort first developed by partisan activist groups and then hiding the agency activities from public scrutiny goes too far.
+โ€œWe fully support encouraging voter registration and promoting an engaged electorate,โ€ Fitch said in a news release. โ€œBut putting the full weight of the Oval Office behind an effort first developed by partisan activist groups and then hiding the agency activities from public scrutiny goes too far.
 The law does not allow it.
 Mississippi will not stand for it.โ€

 But Lisa Danetz, an adviser for the Brennan Center for Justice, a national nonprofit which promotes voter access, said the Biden executive order is not nefarious.
 She said it โ€œdirects federal agencies to access to voter registration application opportunities and reliable voting information when eligible citizens are already interacting with the federal government.
 The order also aims to improve access in other ways, such as by requiring the government to examine obstacles to voting for people with disabilities.โ€